brainglobe/cellfinder/README.md

 ![load_data](https://raw.githubusercontent.com/brainglobe/brainglobe-napari-io/master/resources/load_results.gif)
 **Loading cellfinder results**

+## Contributing
+Contributions to cellfinder are more than welcome.
+Please see the [contributing guide](https://github.com/brainglobe/.github/blob/main/CONTRIBUTING.md).

 ## Citing cellfinder

 If you find cellfinder useful, and use it in your research, please cite the preprint outlining the cell detection algorithm: